duplocloud/docs/aws/aws-services/s3-bucket.md

 ## Add a custom prefix for S3 buckets

-DuploCloud provides the capability to specify a custom prefix for S3 buckets, enhancing the ability to organize and manage your storage resources effectively.
-Before adding custom prefixes, it's crucial to contact the DuploCloud Support Team to enable the `ENABLEAWSRESOURCEMGMTUSINGTAGS` property.
-This step ensures that the system can manage resources based on the specified tags, including custom prefixes.
+DuploCloud provides the capability to specify a custom prefix for S3 buckets, enhancing naming conventions and organizational strategies.
+Before adding custom prefixes, ensure to contact the DuploCloud Support Team to enable the `ENABLEAWSRESOURCEMGMTUSINGTAGS` property.
+This step is crucial for the custom prefix functionality to be available.

 1. In the DuploCloud Portal, navigate to **Administrator** -> **System Settings**.
 2. Click the **System Config** tab.
 3. Click **Add**.
 The **Add Config** pane displays.
 4. From the **Config Type** list box, select **AppConfig**.
 5. From the **Key** list box, select **Prefix all S3 Bucket Names**.
-6. In the **Value** field, enter the custom prefix you wish to use for your S3 buckets.
+6. In the **Value** field, enter the custom prefix you wish to use, avoiding system-reserved prefixes such as `duploservices`.
 7. Click **Submit**.

 {% hint style="warning" %}
-Avoid specifying system-reserved prefixes such as`duploservices`.
-This is to prevent conflicts with the system's internal naming conventions.
+It's important to avoid using system-reserved prefixes to prevent conflicts.
+Custom prefixes allow for better management and identification of resources across different tenants or projects.
 {% endhint %}

 <div align="left">